greenhas/hugo-website/content/posts/it-does-have-to-be-tracked.md

 draft = false
 date = 2020-05-08T9:12:37-04:00
-title = "'with Canvas being an educational software, it does have to be tracked'" slug = "it-does-have-to-be-tracaked" tags = ["prviacy", "educational technology", "Canvas", "Learning Management System", "online learning", "learning analytics"] categories = ["macro"]
+title = "'with Canvas being an educational software, it does have to be tracked'" slug = "it-does-have-to-be-tracked" tags = ["privacy", "educational technology", "Canvas", "Learning Management System", "online learning", "learning analytics"] categories = ["macro"]
 +++